sugarcrm/shadow/README.md

 PHP module
 ==========

-Shadow is implemented as PHP extension.
+Shadow is implemented as a PHP extension.
 Compile it using:

 ```bash
 phpize